leocello/daily-coding-problems-solutions/0001/readme.md

 ### 2. Less brute-force - `lessBruteForce(list, k)`

 As the brute-force solution ran the array twice, comparing each sum twice as well, I thought I wouldn't have to run the full array on the second iteration, but only the remaining part of the array, excluding the ones I have already gone on the first iteration.
-So, I wrote this method that will have the worst-case time complexity of O(n log n).
+So, I wrote this method that will still have the worst-case time complexity of O(n^2).
 Then I realised I could do it in only one iteration to the array, so I created the third solution.

 ### 3. Single iteration solution - `singleIteration(list, k)`